EvgeniiaS/Causal-Identification-Framework/writeup/measurement_maturity.md

 Why does the counterfactual under-estimate the spike?
 The BSTS seasonal component partially learned from BF 2024 — it knows late November is elevated.
 But the weekly seasonal bin averages the BF days with surrounding days, so the model learns a moderate seasonal lift rather than a sharp one.
 This is compounded by the fact that BF 2025 occurred at a 61% higher baseline than BF 2024 — even a correctly-learned prior year spike would under-forecast the current year level.

-The result is something close to a trend-adjusted YoY — total BF performance vs a modeled baseline that accounts for growth.
-Better than raw YoY, but still not incrementality.
-Even if BSTS estimated the spike correctly, the organic demand wave would remain inside the gap, attributed to the campaign.
-Without donor channels that observed the organic demand directly, the model has no way to separate it from the campaign contribution.
+The gap contains two things the model cannot separate: the actual campaign contribution, and the portion of organic BF demand that grew between 2024 and 2025.
+The model learned organic BF demand at the 2024 level — whatever was not explained by its seasonal component gets projected forward.
+When 2025 organic demand is higher due to baseline growth, that excess lands in the gap alongside the campaign effect.
+Without donor channels observing organic demand directly at the 2025 level, there is no way to decompose the two.

 BSTS asks: *did revenue go up more than the model expected?* Still not the incrementality question.